jprchlik/sigmoid_selector/README.md

 flare_cme_sigcat,sigloc,fname=fname,odir=odir
 ================
-flare_cmd_sigcat returns a save file with a list of CMEs and flares associated with the sigmiod.
-In addition, it computes the time the sigmiod is closest to disk center.
+flare_cme_sigcat returns a save file with a list of CMEs and flares associated with the sigmiod.
+In addition, it computes the time the sigmiod is closest to the central merdian (CM).
 The only required input is a directory (sigloc) with a save file created by sigmoidsize_adv.
 The output of the program is a save file is in the same directory as the sigloc, unless specified.
 The output file outputs 1 row for all sigmiods of a given ID in hte output from sigmoidsize_adv

-The program first computes the time sigmoid is nearest to DC using the cx and cy parameters.
+The program first computes the time sigmoid is nearest to CM using the cx and cy parameters.
-Then the program uses the nearest DC point to find the time the sigmoid is at DC.
+Then the program uses the nearest CM point to find the time the sigmoid is at CM.
 To solve for the time there is a loop which rotates the cx and cy values.
-The program makes a guess of the time offset to DC by using a rough number that the sun rotates at about 10 arcsecs per hour.
+The program makes a guess of the time offset to CM by using a rough number that the sun rotates at about 10 arcsecs per hour.
 The using the the guess time it computes the new coordinates.
-If the coordinate is within 1 arcsec of DC then the program returns that as the time for the sigmoid ad DC.
+If the X coordinate is within 1 arcsec of CM then the program returns that as the time for the sigmoid at the CM.
 If the distance is more than 1 arcsec then the program will try again under two conditions.
 If the new time guess is father than the original then cut down the time guess by a factor of 2 , but if the new guess is closer then the original try another rotation from the update position.
 The program usually arrives at a solution after 1 or 2 iterations.

+Next, the program finds all flares associated with a given sigmoid.
+The program queries the flares from the HEK for flares identified from the GOES satellites.
+When the GOES satellites do not return a position for the flare the program sees if any other coordinates for a flare are available within 1 minute, so the flares may be correlated with a particular sigmiod.
+The code correlates flares with a sigmoid two different ways.
+First, it uses the AR association of the flare.
+Then it checks whether the position of the flare is inside the box defined in sigmoidsize_adv.
+If either condition is met the flare is associated with the sigmiod and stored.
+The output file of the flare correlation has the form '("sigmoid_id_",I03,"_",I03,".sav")'.

 test_sig = CREATE_STRUCT(